zpks/py-one2html/README.md

-# one2html
+# py-one2html

-one2html lets you convert OneNote® files (sections or whole notebooks) into HTML.
+py-one2html is a python wrapper around one2html, which lets you convert OneNote® files (sections or whole notebooks) into HTML.

 ## Installation